ChatScript/ChatScript/WIKI/ChatScript-Advanced-Output-Manual.md

 * A relation - one of `==` `!=` `<` `<=` `>` `>=` `?` `!?`

 For the purposes of numeric comparison `(< <= > >=)` a null value compared against a number will be considered as 0.
+But == will not consider a null value as 0 because this conflicts with the ability to detect if the variable has some value or not.

 You may have a series of test conditions separated by `AND` and `OR`.
 The failure of the test condition can be any end or fail code.
 It does not affect outside the condition; it